binkley/modern-java-practices/README.md

 Since your `pom.xml` is in Git, `versions:update-properties` is _safe_ as you can always revert changes, but some folks want to look before doing.

+#### Tips

+* Gradle and Maven provide _default versions_ of bundled plugins.
+In both built tools, the version update plugins need you to be _explicit_ in stating versions for bundled plugins, so those versions are visible for update

 ### Dependabot